Skip to main content

 Platforms to Pillars by Mark Sayers challenges the notion of celebrity while calling Christians to pass on what is of utmost importance, and it is not to be missed in today's age of social media and influencers.
 This book takes readers from a mindset of "validation and visibility" to one that models faithfulness and preservation, giving Christians a tangible image of how we can order our lives

-Many thanks to Moody Publishers for providing a complimentary copy of this book for review consideration.
+Many thanks to Moody Publishers for providing a complimentary copy of this book.
 All opinions are my own.

 Book Synopsis